Politics

 Leuprecht describes ReArm Europe as a "cartel" with a mission to drive down prices of military equipment through collective procurement.

-A big component of the EU scheme is the SAFE loan program that allows member countries to borrow funds for military equipment at more favourable rates than direct national borrowing.
+A big component of the EU scheme is the SAFE loan program that allows member countries to borrow from a $235-billion fund for military equipment at more favourable rates than direct national borrowing.
 It's intended for smaller countries with less fiscal capacity and lower credit ratings, Leuprecht said.

 There are rules to the loan program that encourage members to buy European and partner equipment.